 Transforming The Meaning Of A Cultural Dish Is An Art

 We pick through the meal slowly.
 It is satisfying and scrumptious.
 It is then that we truly understand the charm of Three Fold.
 It is unlike any restaurant experience we’ve had.
 Three Fold isn’t a place that is easy to define.
 It’s austere yet complete with fresh adornment.
 It could be an upscale fast-food restaurant, but there are too few options for it to be considered one.
 It could be a gourmet restaurant, but the meals are more mess-style fun than culinary masterpieces.
 Three Fold is the gray area.
 Three Fold is the point where less is more.
 Three Fold is minimalist.

 Address: 215 Center St, Little Rock, AR 72201 (paid for parking lot directly across the street)

 Timings: 11AM – 8PM (closed Sundays), Website

 Did you enjoy this review?
 Have you ever been to a minimalist restaurant?
-Be sure to tell me in the comments below!
-I love to hear from you!
+Have you been to Three Fold?
+Do you think Three Fold serves the best Chinese food in Little Rock?
+Let me know in the comments below!
+I’d love to hear from you!